BigBlackCattle/learngit/readme.txt

-Git is a distributed version control system.
+﻿Git 1is a distributed version control system.
-Git is free software.
+G2it is free software.